Bachelor of Arts in Visual and Critical Studies

 Year of Graduation

-You must be in your 2nd year of full time F1 status, and authorized for CPT through International Affairs.
+1. In order for international students to do a co-op internship, you must be in your 2nd year of full time F1 status and authorized for CPT through International Affairs.

 2. A Co-op internship is for course credit and you have to pay tuition.